tuiwidgets/tuiwidgets/doc/ZWidget.rst

 .. cpp:function:: ZWidget *parentWidget() const

-   Returns the QObject parent if it is a widget or nullptr otherwise.
+   Returns the QObject parent if it is a widget or :cpp:expr:`nullptr` otherwise.

 .. cpp:function:: void setParent(ZWidget *newParent)